-The fair value of fixed interest securities that are not actively traded on an exchange are determined using valuation techniques.
+The fair value of financial assets and liabilities that are not actively traded on an exchange are determined using valuation techniques.
 Valuation techniques include benchmark models, net present value techniques, comparison to similar instruments for which market observable prices exist and valuation models.
 This measurement falls within level 2 of the fair value hierarchy as all significant inputs used to calculate the fair value are based on observable market data.